oliramilo/Meltdown-and-Spectre/README.md

 ## Meltdown Attack in C
 Meltdown is a vulnerability that exploits the flaw inside the Intel CPUs, if the target machine is an AMD system, the attack will not work.

-To perform this attack we need to know th following:
+To perform this attack we need to know the following:
 * Cache timing
 * Flush+Reload
 * Side channel attack via cache
 * Kernel space vs User space

 ### Step 1: Cache Timing
-The following code below tests how cache timing works and how it prepares us to perform a meltdown attack/
+The following code below tests how cache timing works and how it prepares us to perform a meltdown attack

 #### Code Explanation